Marine engineering: Coastal Design and Restoration

 Coastal engineering applies a mixture of civil engineering and other disciplines to create coastal solutions for areas along or near the ocean.
 In protecting coastlines from wave forces, erosion, and sea level rise, marine engineers must consider whether they will use a "gray" infrastructure solution - such as a breakwater, culvert, or sea wall made from rocks and concrete - or a "green" infrastructure solution that incorporates aquatic plants, mangroves, and/or marsh ecosystems.
 It has been found that gray infrastructure costs more to build and maintain, but it may provide better protection against ocean forces in high-energy wave environments.
 A green solution is generally less expensive and more well-integrated with local vegetation, but may be susceptible to erosion or damage if executed improperly.
 In many cases engineers will select a hybrid approach that combines elements of both gray and green solutions.

 Deep Sea Systems

 Life Support

-The design of underwater life-support systems such as underwater habitats presents a unique set of challenges requiring a detailed knowledge of pressure vessels, diving physiology, and thermodynamics.
+The design of underwater life-support systems such as underwater habitats presents a set of challenges requiring a detailed knowledge of pressure vessels, diving physiology, and thermodynamics.